aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 6.3.12.
 Contact Through a Teammate

-A. It is illegal for any player to primarily contact a teammate with the intent of causing or otherwise affecting that teammate’s physical interaction with any opponent.
+A. It is illegal for any player to primarily contact a teammate with the intent of causing or otherwise affecting that teammate's physical interaction with any opponent.

 B. Incidental or secondary contact through a teammate shall not be penalized.

 ⚑ *Contact Foul*—Illegal contact through a teammate